Houston Alternative Art: See Saw

+1977

+Mayhem at CAM

 The Kilgore College Rangerettes, a renowned women's synchronized drill team dressed as miniskirted cowgirls, performed during the opening night of an exhibition at CAM organized by James Harithas featuring the work of Antoni Miralda, a sculptor whose medium is food and its attendant ceremonies.
 In a nod to the local Rainbow Bread Company, the artwork on view was an installation of bread dyed all the colors of the spectrum.
 Perhaps stirred by the high-kicking Rangerettes, the opening night crowd erupted in mayhem and tore the bread apart in a food fight that spilled into the streets.